SNTSVV/DAMAT_Tutorial/README.md

 ```
 ### Step 5: Execute the test suite

-As with Step 4, Step 5 will be performed autimatically by the pipeline, but the user must take a few preparatory steps.
+As with Step 4, Step 5 will be performed automatically by the pipeline, but the user must take a few preparatory steps.
 First, the user must provide another simple _csv_ file containing the name of the test case and a normal execution time (useful to set a timeout in case a mutant should cause an infinite loop);
 You can find the one used in this example here:
 ```